 She reacted in a way that was normal for children who experience any assault on their mother: she became very protective.
 When it came to the crunch, she was prepared to use her sexual power to do whatever she had to, to protect her mother.
 In dancing before the guests at the banquet, she was saying to Antipas ‘do now what you should have done already, and protect my mother’.

 What sort of person was she?
 The Greek words ‘to korasion’ were used to describe Salome at the time John’s head was given to her, and when she later took the head to her mother.
 The words describe a well-born young woman of marriageable age.

-Ironically, these same words were also used in connection with the daughter of Jairus, whom Jesus cured.
+Ironically, these same words were also used in connection with the daughter of Jairus whom Jesus cured.
 These two young women were both of high social status, though from different worlds.
-It was a phrase that implied respect.
-Putting it in the context of John’s severed head may have been an ironic attack on the Jewish royal family: Salome’s a princess, but look what she did!
+The words ‘to korasion’ implied respect.
+But in Salome’s case it may have been ironic – Salome’s a princess, but look what she did!

 Herodias’ marriage to her first husband had not been a success, though it had produced Salome.
 Then she fell madly in love with Philip’s half-brother, and he with her.
 They broke every rule so that they could marry each other, and they faced social condemnation because of it.

 John the Baptist

 Herodias, being the woman in the situation, was blamed more than Antipas.
 Perhaps this was because she came from a priestly family.
 The punishment for daughters of priestly families who behaved improperly was very severe.